Skip to content

 How compatible is mise with asdf?

-This isn't important for usability reasons so much as making it so plugins continue to work that call asdf commands.
+This isn't important for usability reasons so much as making it so plugins continue to work that call asdf commands inside of the plugin code.

 How do I disable/force CLI color output?